Irony00/Inomia/README.md

 python index.py
 ```
 \
-Thank you for helping us out in development of Inomia! ♥
+Thank you for helping us out in the development of Inomia! ♥